Charles K. Kao: Fibre optics and communications

 A bundle of silica glass fibres for optical communication, which are the de facto worldwide standard.
 Kao also first publicly suggested that silica glass of high purity is an ideal material for long range optical communication.

 In the 1960s at Standard Telecommunication Laboratories (STL) based in Harlow, Essex, England, Kao and his coworkers did their pioneering work in creating fibre optics as a telecommunications medium, by demonstrating that the high-loss of existing fibre optics arose from impurities in the glass, rather than from an underlying problem with the technology itself.

 In 1963, when Kao first joined the optical communications research team he made notes summarising the background situation and available technology at the time, and identifying the key individuals involved.
 Initially Kao worked in the team of Antoni E. Karbowiak (Toni Karbowiak), who was working under Alec Reeves to study optical waveguides for communications.
 Kao's task was to investigate fibre attenuation, for which he collected samples from different fibre manufacturers and also investigated the properties of bulk glasses carefully.
 Kao's study primarily convinced him that the impurities in material caused the high light losses of those fibres.
 Later that year, Kao was appointed head of the electro-optics research group at STL.
 He took over the optical communication program of STL in December 1964, because his supervisor, Karbowiak, left to take the chair in Communications in the School of Electrical Engineering at the University of New South Wales (UNSW), Sydney, Australia.

 Although Kao succeeded Karbowiak as manager of optical communications research, he immediately decided to abandon Karbowiak's plan (thin-film waveguide) and overall change research direction with his colleague George Hockham.
 They not only considered optical physics but also the material properties.
 The results were first presented by Kao to the IEE in January 1966 in London, and further published in July with George Hockham (1964–1965 worked with Kao).
+(Note: Kao's major task was to investigate light-loss properties in materials of optic fibers, and determine whether they could be removed or not.
+Hockham's was investigating light-loss due to discontinuities and curvature of fiber.)
 This study proposed the use of glass fibres for optical communication.
 The concepts described, especially the electromagnetic theory and performance parameters, are the basis of today's optical fibre communications.

 "What Kao did in Harlow transformed the world and provided a backbone for the internet.
 He was the father of fiber optics."